cortesi/modd/README.md

 Each file match pattern specification has an associated block, which is enclosed in curly brackets.
 Blocks contain commands and block-scoped options.

-Commands are shell scripts specified in-line in the *modd.conf* file.
-By default, commands are executed with modd's built-in [POSIX-like shell](https://github.com/mvdan/sh).
-Alternative shells can be specified using the `@shell` variable.

 Single-line commands don't need to be quoted:

 ```